-One of my favorite non-traditional bridal showers is the honeymoon shower.
-If the couple has a honeymoon registry, throw them a party that's all about their future fun.
-Whether they'll be lying on the beach or swooshing down the slopes, tie in the decorations, invitations, and music to their big trip.
+A honeymoon shower is a fun idea for a non-traditional bridal shower.
+If the couple has a honeymoon registry, you can throw them a party that's all about their future fun.
+Whether they'll be lying on the beach or swooshing down the slopes, the honeymoon shower allows you to tie the decorations, invitations, and music into their big trip.

 A Honeymoon Shower for Jane Smith,

 Come celebrate Jane's soon-to-be marriage to John Doe.
 After they tie the knot, they're honeymooning in Hawaii!
 Let's help her get in the mood with a Hawaiian luau.

 Please bring a gift that John and Jane can enjoy on their honeymoon.
 They are also registered at The Honeymoon Registry and Crate & Barrel.

 When you're throwing a honeymoon shower, you'll want to match the cocktails and snacks to the theme.
 In fact, the food and drinks are perhaps the key elements that will help guests get in the spirit!

 - For an island trip, serve tiki drinks, tropical fruits, and grilled skewers of chicken, bacon, and pineapple.